Skip to content

 Session Export

-Press e or click the export button to download the current session as a standalone HTML file.
+Press e or open the export menu in the header to download the current session as a standalone HTML file.
 The exported file includes styled message rendering and works offline.

 Publish to Gist